It’s because of quality, right? Wrong.

 First, be sure you know if the product is full-spectrum, broad-spectrum, or isolate.
 It matters.

-- Full-spectrum has all the plant’s 113 cannabinoids in it.
+- Full-spectrum has many of the plant’s 113 known cannabinoids in it with a THC level of up to 0.3%.

 2. Consider the Price and Milligrams

-When shopping for good quality CBD, you need to consider price AND milligrams of CBD in the product.
-You just need to do the simple arithmetic to find out what you are really paying on a per-mg basis?
+When shopping for good quality CBD, you need to consider both price AND milligrams of CBD in the product.
+You just need to do simple arithmetic to find out what you are really paying on a per-mg basis.
 Start with the price then divide by the total milligrams in the whole product that is listed on the label.

 Example: $80/1000 mg = 8 cents per milligram.
 Alternatively, using a 1000 mg benchmark, if you see 500 mg CBD for $45, it is the same as paying $90 for a 1000 mg product.
 You’ll just need to take twice as much for an equivalent dosage.